jruchaud/gulp-platform-file/README.md

 Gulp
 ====

-You can use babel-plateform-file to filter files during Gulp process.
+You can use gulp-platform-file to filter files during Gulp process.

 ```js
 gulp.task("default", function() {